JackKrasn/helm-secrets/docs/Secret Driver.md

 The sops secret store is enabled by default.

+## avault

+If you use avault with helm-secrets, the avault CLI tool is needed. avault 0.1.0 is required at minumun

+Download: # TODO: after release avault

+Then specify environment variables `HELM_SECRETS_DRIVER=avault` and `AVAULT_PASSWORD=<password phrase>`

 ## vals

 [vals](https://github.com/variantdev/vals) is a tool for managing configuration values and secrets form various sources.